NervanaSystems/ngraph-mxnet/NGRAPH_README.md

 This release enables examples/image_classification/train_mnist.py and examples/rnn/lstm_bucketing.py on CPU.
 Other models are under development but not fully supported at this time.

 ## Test status
-Integration testing to date (2/8/2018) has focused on "tests/cpp/*" and "tests/python/unittest/*".
+Integration testing to date (2/23/2018) has focused on "tests/cpp/*" and "tests/python/unittest/*".
 Of these tests, we see the following failures.

+### we see this test fail with relative errors of <1e-4 on a limit of 1e-5.
+Still debugging
+tests/python/unittest/test_gluon.py::test_export

 ### Ngraph changes the number of nodes in the graph, so the assumptions in this test are no longer valid.
 tests/python/unittest/test_module.py::test_monitor